andynu/wool/examples/readme.md

 **Note:** D2 diagram rendering requires the [d2](https://d2lang.com) command to be installed on your system.

-Use the `-d` flag to enable D2 diagram rendering:
+D2 diagram rendering is enabled by default:

 ```d2
 # Simple connection diagram